shivannis/xandr-docs-public/xandr-docs/articles/curate/impression-counting.md

 # Microsoft Curate - Impression counting

-Xandr counts an impression, and records payment to the seller, once we receive an "accept call", which notifies us that a creative was served to the web page or mobile app.
+Microsoft Advertising counts an impression, and records payment to the seller, once we receive an "accept call", which notifies us that a creative was served to the web page or mobile app.
 Because the amount of time between when an impression is requested and when the creative is